GrantCSIE/DL2024_Team4_Littering/README.md

 ## How to feeding the dataset into the model

-After you entered the website from above, choose "download zip to computer" and "continue", the dataset will be downloaded.
+After you entered the website from above, choose "download zip to computer" and "continue", and the dataset will be downloaded.

 ![image](https://raw.githubusercontent.com/GrantCSIE/DL2024_Team4_Littering/main/Illustrated%20image/dataset%20download.jpg?token=GHSAT0AAAAAACSLZ7HVV5GLW2INIRYGRSBQZSF2JGQ)